 Additionally, the strategic location (e.g., about twenty-five minutes from the U.S.P.T.O. by car or metro) of the firm enables trainees to accompany the firm's principals and participate in Patent Examiner interviews, searches and court appearances, thereby further rounding out their learning experience.

-The firm also encourages trainees to enroll in commercially-available intellectual property courses such as those presented by the American Intellectual Property Law Association (AIPLA), the Intellectual Property Law section of the American Bar Association, and Professor Irving Kaytonís Patent Resources Group, Inc.ís Patent Bar Review Course, to expand their knowledge.
+The firm also encourages trainees to enroll in commercially-available intellectual property courses such as those presented by the American Intellectual Property Law Association (AIPLA), the Intellectual Property Law section of the American Bar Association, and the Patent Law Instituteís or the Patent Resources Group, Inc.ís Patent Bar Review Course (founded by Professor Irving Kayton) to expand their knowledge.

 Further, the firm recommends the trainees consider attending English composition and business correspondence writing courses at local universities and colleges, to assist the trainee upon returning overseas, in the preparation of English-language applications, correspondence with English-speaking attorneys, and the like.
-Helpful courses are offered at Georgetown University (twenty-five minutes from the firmís doors), as well as at the LADO International College in Rosslyn.
+Helpful courses are offered at George Mason University (twenty minutes from the firmís doors), as well as at the LADO International College in Rosslyn.

 In sum, McGinn IP Law Group, PLLC has the resources and the experience in training their overseas associates for mastery of U.S. intellectual property law.
 While at a former firm, Mr. McGinn directed an overseas associatesí training program, and devoted countless hours to training one-year trainees from one of the premier corporations in the world, which resulted in success on the U.S. Patent Agentís Examination for the one-year trainees.

-Further, since March, 1992, Mr. McGinn has served as a claims drafting instructor for the Patent Bar Review Course, and as an Instructor for the Advanced Application and Amendment Writing Workshop which are presented by the Patent Resources Group, Inc. of Charlottesville, Virginia, in various sites throughout the U.S. including Chicago, Illinois, Pasadena, California, and Washington, D.C.
+Further, from March, 1992 to 1999, Mr. McGinn served as a claims drafting instructor for the Patent Bar Review Course, and as an Instructor for the Advanced Application and Amendment Writing Workshop which are presented by the Patent Resources Group, Inc. of Charlottesville, Virginia, in various sites throughout the U.S. including Chicago, Illinois, Pasadena, California, and Washington, D.C.
 He was also selected to be a primary lecturer for the Patent Bar Review Course, as well as continuing his duties as a Claims Drafting Instructor and an Advanced Application and Amendment Writing Instructor.

-Finally, the firm is situated extremely close to major hotels such as the Hyatt Hotel, Marriott, and Holiday Inn, as well as many nearby high quality apartment buildings such as Oakwood Apartments, both furnished and unfurnished, thereby providing the utmost in convenience to the trainee.
+Finally, the firm is situated extremely close to major hotels such as the Hilton Garden Inn, Marriott, and Extended Stay America Hotel, as well as many nearby high quality apartment buildings such as Oakwood Apartments, both furnished and unfurnished, thereby providing the utmost in convenience to the trainee.